 In this program, assignments and projects are creative in nature.
 The final outcome of a project is often open-ended with tons of opportunities to add your own creative voice and experiences.
-Letter grades and rubrics don't work well for this kind of creative work, so what you see on ProgressBook reflects meeting or missing deadlines as well as your effort in class to complete assignment and project goals.
+Letter grades and rubrics don't work well for this kind of creative work, so what you see on ProgressBook reflects meeting or missing deadlines as well as your personal evaluation of the effort you are making in class to complete assignment and project goals.

-Every assignment/project includes a short list of goals and requirements to meet in order to earn full credit.
-Follow instructions and complete all parts of an assignment or project to earn full credit!
-This is closely connected to the idea of "effort."
+Every assignment/project includes a short list of goals and requirements to meet in order to earn full deadline credit.
+These goals are closely connected to the idea of "effort."
 It is always evident when effort is put into your work.

 When planning your projects or working in groups, remember to focus on the primary goals FIRST, then add all the other cool stuff you thought of during your brainstorm...
 Primary goals are meant to be a starting point for your work that gets you moving in the right direction.